UNESCO

 • Statutory and policy: preparation and adoption of international acts and binding recommendations.

-• Provision of expert services: to Member States to determine their development policies and projects in the form of <technical cooperation>.
+• Provision of expert services: to Member States to determine their development policies and projects in the form of <technical cooperation;>.

 • Exchange of customized information.